leobudima/elogii-blog/content/achieving-last-mile-e-commerce-delivery-success.md

 ### Overcoming the Lack of Transparency

 Transparency is a big issue for modern consumers.
-In fact, almost [**nine in ten people (or 85%)**](https://sproutsocial.com/insights/data/social-media-transparency/) are more likely to stick with business if it has been transparent in its dealings with them.
+In fact, almost [**nine in ten people (or 85%)**](https://sproutsocial.com/insights/data/social-media-transparency/) are more likely to stick with a business if it has been transparent in its dealings with them.

 If you lack transparency, it’s safe to say that your brand reputation will suffer.
 Without clear and open information, customers will distrust your brand, from your advertising to how you use their data.